2023–24 European windstorm season: Storm Avgi

 Storm Avgi was named by the Hellenic National Meteorological Service on 28 January for the risk of heavy rain associated with a cold spell.
+As the storm meandered near Cyprus, it slowly begun to shed its frontal features, eventually transitioning into a subtropical cyclone on 31 January through the support of a zonal trough aloft and an extensive blocking pattern.
+Avgi began to track towards the southeast as the cloud pattern improved, accelerating towards Levant, where it made landfall on 2 February.

 Heavy snowfall and significant temperature drops were expected to last until 31 January, according to the National Meteorological Service.
 Snowfall was forecast from Thessaly, central Greece, southward, even in lower-altitude areas.
 High pressures in the northwestern Balkans, coupled with low pressures in the eastern Mediterranean, caused stormy winds and further temperature drops, along with locally heavy rainfall in southern areas.
 Furthermore, on 30 January, northerly winds in the Aegean Sea reached speeds of 9 Beaufort, locally reaching 10 Beaufort, accompanied by heavy rain and thunderstorms, which was expected to gradually subside from Wednesday evening onwards, according to the Hellenic National Meteorological Service.

 In Israel, heavy rain prompted the issuance of yellow rain, wind and thunderstorm warnings for northern parts of the country.
 Meanwhile, orange rain warnings existed for Greece, and an orange thunderstorm warning for Cyprus, including a yellow rain warning for northern Egypt.